General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Accelerating Applications

-Fine-tuning has been used to adapt \glspl{ssm} like Mamba (see \Cref{sec:example_architectures}).
+Fine-tuning has also been applied to non-\gls{llm} architectures, specifically to \glspl{ssm} like Mamba (see \Cref{sec:example_architectures}).
 By pre-training on 91 million molecules, the Mamba-based model \modelname{$\text{O}_{SMI}-{\text{SSM}-}336\textit{M}$} outperformed transformer methods (\modelname{Yield-BERT}\autocite{krzyzanowski2025exploring}) in reaction yield prediction (e.g., Buchwald-Hartwig cross-coupling) and achieved competitive results in molecular property prediction benchmarks.\autocite{soares2025mamba-based}